 How To Measure Chain Stretch

-What Is Chain Stretch?
+What Is Industrial Chain Stretch?

-The name ‘chain stretch’ is actually fairly misleading.
-Contrary to popular belief, the chain isn’t stretching at all.
-“The real name is chain elongation,” says Zerger, “It occurs when the chain articulates as it goes around the sprocket and pin wears on the bushing to the point that the length of the pitch elongates.”
+“The real name is chain elongation,” says Zerger, “It occurs when the chain articulates as it goes around the sprocket, and the pin wears on the bushing to the point that the length of the pitch elongates.”

 How To Measure Chain Stretch